Skip to content

 • altium365.pythonPath — path to the Python interpreter (default: auto-detect via the Python extension or python on PATH)

-• altium365.environments — object of named environments; each entry can override graphqlEndpoint, authEndpoint, tokenEndpoint, scopes, and audience
+• altium365.environments — object of named environments; each entry can override graphqlEndpoint, authEndpoint, tokenEndpoint, scopes, audience, and appId

 • Contact us